KITV: Argyle/Hearst ownership

 Argyle Television II offered $146 million and received court approval to purchase KITV ($51 million) and WGRZ-TV in Buffalo, New York, from Tak in February 1995.
 The bid for KITV beat out a $50 million offer by Freedom Communications.
 In August 1997, Argyle merged with the Hearst Corporation's broadcasting unit to form what was then known as Hearst-Argyle Television.
 The name continued until 2009, when the Hearst Corporation acquired Argyle's stake in the venture, took it private, and renamed it Hearst Television.

 Argyle began planning to move the station to more modern quarters.
 In 1998, KITV moved its operations from its longtime studios on Ala Moana Boulevard to its current location on South King Street (also known as One Archer Lane).
 The new facility, set up at a cost of $15 million, contained equipment sufficient to begin commercial digital broadcasting.
 From the start, Argyle opted to equip the facility with serial digital video connections, and as planning continued, the company opted to take the plunge with digital transmission.
 On January 15, 1998, KITV began airing a digital signal, giving it a claim to be the first U.S. TV station to commercially broadcast in the new format.
 KHVO in Hilo was the first station to be awarded a regular commercial construction permit for digital operations.
 KMAU also began broadcasting a digital signal, which was temporarily turned off to resolve interference issues with nearby scientific instruments.
 A second digital subchannel was configured but only broadcast color bars.

 In 1999, KHON and KITV abandoned the practice known as "Hawaii time", where additional commercials were inserted into prime time but shows did not start on time, in favor of "clock time", where shows started at the same time they would on a U.S. mainland station.
 The practice had originated when entertainment programs were still taped and shipped to Hawaii for rebroadcast; the commercials defrayed the cost of transporting network material.
-By the late 1990s, it was causing advertising prices to be cheaper than otherwise.
+By the late 1990s, it was causing advertising rates to be cheaper than otherwise.
 The switch to clock time had little effect on KHON and KITV, then the top two news stations in Honolulu, which remained in their ratings positions.
 All four network affiliates had adopted clock time by December 2002.

-KITV, KHVO, and KMAU discontinued analog broadcasting on January 15, 2009, the date on which full-power television stations in Hawaii transitioned from analog to digital broadcasts.
+KITV, KHVO, and KMAU ended analog broadcasting on January 15, 2009, the date on which full-power television stations in Hawaii transitioned from analog to digital broadcasts.
 The transition in Hawaii had been brought forward from the original February 17 national switch date—itself later delayed to June—because of concern that the dismantling of existing transmitter towers atop Haleakalā would affect the mating season of the endangered Hawaiian petrel, which begins in February.
 KITV's digital signal remained on its pre-transition UHF channel 40, KHVO's digital signal relocated from channel 18 to channel 13, and KMAU's digital signal relocated from channel 29 to channel 12; all three stations switched to using virtual channel 4.